How to Create a Pivot Table for Data Analysis in Microsoft Excel

 Feel free at this point to play around with the different fields, learn which varieties of data produce concise correlation, which data fields need tweaking to reveal their secrets and to comprehend the value actions of filter settings:

 - Hover over the desired data field, note the small black arrowhead to the right of the text

 - By default, all data ranges are selected.
-Unselect all (by hitting select all), followed by reselecting England and Scotland.
-This isolates the data for these countries, filling our pivot table with concise, comparative data we are able to begin to analyse for potential trends.
+Unselect all (by hitting select all), followed by reselecting a few different counties.
+This isolates the data for these countries, filling our pivot table with concise, comparative data we are able to begin to analyze for potential trends.

 Modifying the filters of each available field will almost always directly alter the data presented in the pivot table and is a sure-fire method of unlocking the true potential of your data.